Nina Metivier

 Nina Metivier is a British screenwriter, best known for co-creating the teen thriller The A List.

-Early life
+Early life and education

 Metivier was educated at Stockport Grammar School.
-Metivier credited the His Dark Materials novels for inspiring her to write.
+Metivier credited Philip Pullman's His Dark Materials trilogy for inspiring her to write.

 Career

 Metivier began her career in children's television, working as a script editor and development executive at Kindle Entertainment.
 She began a running collaboration with Dan Berlinka in 2014, co-creating and writing the children's mystery series Dixi for CBBC Online.
 It won the BAFTA award for Original Interactive Show in 2014.
 In 2018, she would reteam with Berlinka for The A List, which released on BBC iPlayer on 25 October 2018.
 The series would move to Netflix for the second season, which she also co-wrote.